Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Side Effects & Safety

-Fish oil is generally well tolerated.
-The most common side effects are fishy aftertaste, fishy burps, mild GI discomfort, and loose stools.
-Taking with meals, freezing capsules, or choosing enteric-coated products can reduce these effects.
-At doses above 3g/day of EPA+DHA, fish oil may increase bleeding time and LDL cholesterol slightly.
-The FDA considers up to 3g/day of EPA+DHA from supplements as generally recognized as safe (GRAS).
-Importantly, a 2021 meta-analysis of 38 RCTs found that all omega-3 formulations increase atrial fibrillation risk by 26% (RR 1.26).
-EPA-specific high-dose use also increases bleeding risk (RR 1.49).
-People with a history of atrial fibrillation or on anticoagulants should discuss fish oil supplementation with their doctor.
-Mercury and heavy metal contamination is a concern with fish, but reputable supplements are molecularly distilled and tested for contaminants - IFOS (International Fish Oil Standards) certification is the gold standard.
+For most people fish oil goes down easily.
+The complaints you'll hear most are the fishy aftertaste, fishy burps, mild stomach upset, and loose stools.
+Taking it with food, freezing the capsules, or picking an enteric-coated product (a coating that delays where the capsule dissolves) usually quiets those down.
+Above 3g/day of EPA+DHA, it may lengthen bleeding time and nudge LDL cholesterol up slightly.
+For reference, the FDA treats up to 3g/day of EPA+DHA from supplements as generally recognized as safe (GRAS).
+The finding worth taking seriously: a 2021 meta-analysis of 38 RCTs found that all omega-3 formulations raise atrial fibrillation risk by 26% (RR 1.26), and high-dose EPA specifically also raises bleeding risk (RR 1.49).
+If you've had atrial fibrillation or you're on anticoagulants (blood thinners), bring it up with your doctor before starting.
+As for mercury and heavy metals - a fair worry with fish itself - reputable supplements are molecularly distilled and tested for contaminants, and IFOS (International Fish Oil Standards) certification is the gold standard to look for.

 Product Scores